-In addition to the data submitted to us by our clients, we may collect data from our partners, sub-processors and sources as needed (such as credit agencies, employers, academic institutions, public information sources, law enforcement agencies, city, state, country, and federal courts and military services).
-Prior employers, references, or business affiliates may be contacted, and the report may include information obtained through personal interviews regarding the data subject’s character, general reputation, personal characteristics or mode of living.
-Information is collected as needed to process requested academic, residential, achievement, job performance, attendance, litigation, personal history, credit reports, driving records, criminal history records and other lawful checks.
+In addition to the data submitted to us by our clients, we may collect data from our partners, sub-processors, and sources as needed (such as credit agencies, employers, academic institutions, public information sources, law enforcement agencies, city, state, country, and federal courts, and military services).
+Prior employers, references, or business affiliates may be contacted, and the report may include information obtained through personal interviews regarding the data subject’s character, general reputation, personal characteristics, or mode of living.
+Information is collected as needed to process requested academic, residential, achievement, job performance, attendance, litigation, personal history, credit reports, driving records, criminal history records, and other lawful checks.

 We may also collect email correspondence from visitors to this site who request information about the services that we provide.
 We do not collect or process any PII of data subjects that are under the age of 16 years.

 When you visit our website, it may place a text file, called a cookie, in the browser directory of the individual’s computer hard drive.
 A cookie is a small piece of information that a website can store on the individual’s web browser and later retrieve.
-The information that cookies may collect includes the date and time of the visit, registration information and navigational activity.
+The information that cookies may collect includes the date and time of the visit, registration information, and navigational activity.
 Cookies cannot be used to run programs or deliver viruses to an individual’s computer.
 Cookies are uniquely assigned to individual users and can only be read by a web server in the domain that issued the cookie.
 Most browsers allow you to decline cookies, but if elect to do so, these pages may not display correctly.
 An individual is free to delete cookies after their session, and the browser should contain instructions on how to do this.

 Why We Collect

 Our clients provide us with your PII to procure a background report (may be referred to by several different names including Consumer Report, Background Check Report, Background Screening Report, Background Report Search).
-Information is collected as needed to process requested academic, residential, achievement, job performance, attendance, litigation, personal history, credit reports, driving records, criminal history records and other lawful regulatory compliance checks.
+Information is collected as needed to process requested academic, residential, achievement, job performance, attendance, litigation, personal history, credit reports, driving records, criminal history records, and other lawful regulatory compliance checks.
 We only provide services to businesses only with a legitimate and permissible purpose with your authorization and consent.

 We collect only minimal personal information that is necessary to the requested search.
 Consistent with privacy principles, our use of your information is limited to the information that is relevant for processing.
 We do not process personal information in a way that is incompatible with the purposes for which it has been collected or subsequently authorized by you.
 We adhere to the privacy principles for as long as we retain such information.

-To the extent necessary for those purposes, VITAL4DATA have policies and procedures in place and take reasonable steps to ensure that your data is consistent with its intended use.
+To the extent necessary for those purposes, VITAL4DATA has policies and procedures in place and takes reasonable steps to ensure that your data is consistent with its intended use.
 We assure your data is accurate, complete, and current.
 Because we create, maintain, use or disseminate your information, we take reasonable and appropriate measures to protect it from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 Taking into due account the risks involved in the processing and the nature of your data, we adopt and follow reasonable and appropriate measures in complying with this provision.

 Keeping your Information Secure

 When PII is transmitted to us, it is protected through the use of a robust 256-bit Secure Sockets Layer (SSL) protocol.
-Email communications also utilize secure encryption technology such as TLS, Escrow, PGP or S/MIME and meet or exceed HIPPA and other communication security regulations and policy standards.
+Email communications also utilize secure encryption technology such as TLS, Escrow, PGP, or S/MIME and meet or exceed HIPPA and other communication security regulations and policy standards.
 Our servers securely store personal data.
-Access is strictly limited to authorized personnel who are trained to protect against the loss, misuse, unauthorized access, disclosure, alteration or destruction of your data under our control.
+Access is strictly limited to authorized personnel who are trained to protect against the loss, misuse, unauthorized access, disclosure, alteration, or destruction of your data under our control.

 Onward Transfers and International Transfers